boris-kz/CogAlg/README.md

 Please see [whole-system diagram](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/Illustrations/Whole-system%20hierarchy.png).

 * Some notes:
-- Design of this algorithm has to be driven theoretically, generality makes it too complex and slow for testing on specific inputs.
-Until it’s mostly finished, which is some ways off.
+- This design must be driven theoretically, generality means that individual test results are not reliable, and it seems too complex and slow for each specific sample.
+It can only be justified by scalability across a wide range of samples, which won't be evident until the design is mostly finished.
 This is probably why such schemes are not actively explored.
 - Many readers note disconnect between abstractness of this outline, and the amount of detail in current code.
 That’s because we are in space-time continuum: search must follow proximity in each dimension, which requires specific processing.
-It’s not specific to vision, the process is mostly the same for all raw modalities.
+It’s not specific to vision, the process will be mostly the same for all raw modalities.
 - Another complaint is that I don't use mathematical notation, but it simply doesn't have the flexibility to express deeply conditional process, with recursively increasing complexity.
+Here is how levels would looks: G(x), F(G(x)), F(F(G(x))).., but this doesn’t really explain the process.
 *